chethanaboon/Company_Directory/README.md

 3. Responsive design
     - Used cdd grids and wrote media queries to maintain a responsive design
 - EXCEPTION: if locations are filtered, find closest to me feature still finds closest location from all locations

-## Start the App
-- Build and start all containers in one go(run in root directory) : `docker-compose up --build --force-recreate`
-    - Backend and frontend tests will run and results will be shown in console.
-NOTE: added tests as services for ease of running.
-In prod, we can remove these containers.
-    - Frontend will start at :  http://localhost:5173
-    - Backend will start at : http://localhost:8000

 ### Other Useful Docker commands:
 - Start all containers : `docker-compose up`